-Lifelike Agility and Play on Quadrupedal Robots using Reinforcement Learning and Generative Pre-trained Models
+Lifelike Agility and Play in Quadrupedal Robots using Reinforcement Learning and Generative Pre-trained Models

 Lei Han*, Qingxu Zhu*, Jiapeng Sheng*, Chong Zhang*, Tingguang Li*, Yizheng Zhang*, He Zhang*, Yuzhen Liu, Cheng Zhou, Rui Zhao, Jie Li, Yufeng Zhang, Rui Wang, Wanchao Chi, Xiong Li, Yonghui Zhu, Lingzhu Xiang, Xiao Teng, Zhengyou Zhang